Paul Dupree

 Plant cell wall synthesis and function.

-Plant cells change their cell wall dramatically during growth and differentiation.
-The Dupree Group is focused on understanding the biosynthesis and function of polysaccharide components of the plant cell wall.
-Despite these polysaccharides being some of the most abundant on Earth, and them having enormous nutritional, agricultural, and industrial importance, surprisingly little is known about the genes and enzymes that carry out their synthesis.
+Plant cells remodel their cell wall dramatically during growth and differentiation, and the wall polysaccharides have also changed during land plant evolution.
+The Dupree Group is focused on understanding the biosynthesis and function of polysaccharide components, their assembly and specific interactions in the plant cell wall.
+Despite cell wall polysaccharides being some of the most abundant polymers on Earth, and them having enormous nutritional, agricultural, and industrial importance, surprisingly little is known about the genes and enzymes that carry out their synthesis.
 The polysaccharides are synthesised by an amazing variety of enzymes in the Golgi apparatus.
 Crucial players in polysaccharide synthesis are sugar nucleotide transporters and glycosyltransferases in the Golgi lumen.
+In recent years we have discovered various sugar nucleotide transporters and glycosyltransferases involved in xylan, glucomannan and arabinogalactan biosynthesis.

 Research objectives